 Do I Have Any Other Health Insurance Options?

 Yes.
 In light of the ACA changes, and opportunities, the best health insurance option for small businesses is individual health insurance and a premium reimbursement program.

-With this approach, your business gives employees a healthcare allowance to spend on individual health insurance - instead of purchasing a group health insurance plan.
+With this approach, your business gives employees a monthly allowance to spend on individual health insurance - instead of purchasing a group health insurance plan.